wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 # LoginPlugin

-A `LoginPlugin` is a type of plugin for the [SessionKit](/docs/sessionkit/session-kit-factory) that allows custom logic to be performed as an end user is authenticating through the [Login](/docs/sessionkit/login) call.
+A `LoginPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed as an end user is authenticating through the [Login](/docs/sessionkit/login) call.
 These plugins can be developed either for a specific applications needs or built generically and released publicly as packages any application can use.

 ## Usage